870011564/AetherLog/README.md

 # AetherLog

-AetherLog is a synergistic framework for log-based root cause analysis (RCA), combining the semantic reasoning power of large language models (LLMs) with the structure and domain specificity of knowledge graphs (KGs).
-Designed for modern large-scale distributed systems, it provides an accurate, explainable, and efficient way to identify system faults.
+AetherLog is a unified framework for log-based root cause analysis (RCA), combining the semantic reasoning power of large language models (LLMs) with the structure and domain specificity of knowledge graphs (KGs).
+It is designed for modern large-scale distributed systems and provides an accurate, explainable, and reproducible approach to identify system faults.

 ## 🔍 Key Features

-- **LLM + KG Integration**: Combine context-aware log understanding with structured fault knowledge.
+LLM + KG Integration: Context-aware log understanding guided by structured fault knowledge.

-- **Semantic Entity Aggregation**: Normalize redundant or similar fault indicators via embedding-based clustering.
+Semantic Entity Aggregation: Normalize redundant or semantically equivalent fault indicators using embedding-based clustering (DBSCAN).

-- **Context-Aware Retrieval**: Dynamically recall relevant fault entities from the KG based on summarized logs.
+Context-Aware Retrieval: Dynamically recall relevant fault entities from the KG based on summarized logs.

-- **Prompt-Driven RCA**: Construct powerful prompts to guide LLMs in accurate fault reasoning.
+Prompt-Driven RCA: Supports Zero-shot, Few-shot, and CoT-style prompts with customizable templates.

-- **Modular & Extensible**: Fully script-based pipeline with CLI tools for preprocessing, KG construction, RCA, and evaluation.
+Modular & Extensible: Full script-based pipeline for preprocessing, KG construction, entity recall, prompt generation, RCA inference, and evaluation.

+Reproducibility: Includes KG schema, prompt templates, and clustering scripts to ensure full end-to-end replication.

 ## 📦 Installation